-And you're still going to have the wedge workability that you've always been looking for...
+Close it, or, Lay it open, and you're still going to have the wedge workability that you've always been looking for...

 4. And finally Gentlemen and Ladies they have this 'feel balance technology' built into the club (which we love).
 Basically, they've shortened the hosel to move the centre of gravity just a little bit more toward the middle of the face.
 And as a result of having that cavity back plus the centre of gravity in the middle of the face is going to 100% give you lots and lots of forgiveness.